wovenfinance/cdn/README.md

 To optimize browser caching and enhance performance, it is recommended to specify a particular release tag or branch name instead of relying on the default `main` branch.

-## Contributing to the CDN
+## Contributing to the project

 Contributions to this repository are highly encouraged.
-If you have any static assets that you would like to share through this CDN, please follow these steps:
+If you have any bank logo that you would like to share through this repository, please follow these steps:

 1. Fork the repository to your own GitHub account.
 2. Create a new branch with a descriptive name for your asset.